DasolaOlaopa/NETWORKWALKS-B083A-WK2-PM2-PENETRATION-TESTING-REPORT/README.md

 | | Phase 2: Scanning & Network Discovery |
 | | Phase 3: In progress |

-## Liability Disclaimer.
+## 1. Liability Disclaimer.
+I performed these penetrating testing only on the systems- & devices where I had secured written permission or the devices/systems that I own myself.
+All these materials are for education and research purposes only and not for personal use.
+Do not use anything from here to break the law.
+The Instructor, the author(s) and NetworkWalks are not responsible for what you do with this knowledge.
+Every action you take is for your own responsibility.
+Misuse of these resources can lead to criminal charges, heavy fines, loss of your job and a permanent criminal record.
+In most countries unauthorized access is a crime even when nothing is damaged.
+## 2. Introduction.

-A brief Penetration testing report, including footprinting &amp; network scanning phases.
+A brief Penetration testing report, including footprinting nmap network scanning phases.